reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ```
 We are returning a CORS header `Access-Control-Allow-Origin` with a value of source origin `http://localhost:9000` to fix the CORS error.

-The CORS relevant request headers and response headers from a simple request are shown below:
+The CORS relevant request headers and response headers from a simple CORS request are shown below:

 ```
 Request URL: http://localhost:8000/orders